-DECLARING A MAJOR
+DECLARING A MAJOR OR MINOR

-A student officially declares a major by completing a Major-Minor Declaration Form with an advisor in the academic department where the major is housed.
-The completed document, with appropriate signatures, must be received in the Office of the Registrar in order for the process to be complete.
+A student officially declares a major by completing a Major Declaration Form with an advisor in the academic department where the major is housed.
+A Minor Declaration Form may be completed with the student's major department or the department housing the minor.
+The completed document(s), with appropriate signatures, must be received in the Office of the Registrar in order for the process to be complete.
 The declaration of major should be made once 24 credit hours of course work has been attempted.
 If the student is unable to declare a major, a pre-major should be declared.

-The university catalog in effect at the time of completion of the appropriate major-minor declaration form will be used to determine major course requirements.
-The degree program remains effective for no more than six years following its approval date.
+The university catalog in effect at the time of completion of the appropriate Major or Minor Declaration Form will be used to determine course requirements.
+The major degree program remains effective for no more than six years following its approval date.
 Students are responsible for the requirements of their educational programs and should work closely with their advisor to see that those requirements are met.